 I hope this has been helpful!
 As a health coach a key part of my role is to provide simple accessible information for people.
 However, if you would like more detailed information, I would really recommend a brilliant book: ‘Hormone Repair Manual’ by Lara Briden.

 If you would like any support to putting any of this healthy inspiration into action I would be delighted to help you.
-Please do get in touch if you would like any information on my 6 week ‘Find the Pause in the Menopause’ program.
-There are just two spaces left for my next group program starting on Tuesday 28th February, but if you prefer it is also available as a 1:1 coaching program.
+Please do get in touch if you would like any information on my 4 week ‘Find the Pause in the Menopause’ program starting in June.
+The program is also available as a 1:1 coaching program if you prefer.

 Please get in touch to find out more or feel free to book a gifted 1:1 session here.